 The normal mode boot process consists of three steps: Low-Level Bootloader, iBook and iOS kernel.
 These boot steps are signed to keep the integrity of the process.

 The device enters into recovery mode if during the normal boot process if any step is failed to load or verify.
 The screenshot below shows the screen during recovery mode.

-This mode is used to perform upgrades or restore iPhone device. iPhone can be entered in recovery mode by following below steps
+This mode is used to perform upgrades or restore iPhone devices. iPhone can be entered in recovery mode by following the steps below:

-- Turn off device by holding power button on the top of the device
+- Turn off the device by holding the power button on the top of the device

-- Hold home button of phone and connect it to computer using USB cable
+- Hold home button of phone and connect it to the computer using a USB cable

 - Keep holding home button till Connect to the iPhone screen doesn’t appear and then home button could be released.